 A certified occupational health nurse (COHN) may work in private companies, hospitals, clinics, labor organizations, consulting, academia, government, and many other settings.
 COHNs perform nursing, health promotion, health and safety assessments, safety program management, case management, counseling and crisis management, legal and regulatory compliance, and nearly any activity related to managing the health of a workforce.

-RMCOEH’s Occupational Health Nursing (OHN) program provides the education and skills needed to take advantage of the tremendous career options available in this discipline, including leadership and management opportunities.
+RMCOEH’s online Occupational Health Nursing (OHN) program provides the education and skills needed to take advantage of the tremendous career options available in this discipline, including leadership and management opportunities.

 The news is good: Demand for occupational health nurses is high, and it’s expected to stay that way in the years and decades ahead as organizations grapple with the challenge of keeping their workers safe and healthy.
 Many occupational health nurses work directly for businesses or other organizations that have enough employees to require in-house health and safety programs, though jobs are also available in hospitals and other settings such as governmental organizations and insurance companies.